Surrogate modelling the Baryonic Universe I: The colour of star formation: Influence of SFH on broad-band galaxy SED

 The stellar mass of a galaxy is strongly correlated with its luminosity.
 This relation is especially tight in the near-infrared, as near solar-mass stars dominate the near-infrared luminosity of a galaxy as well as its stellar mass \citep{Gardner1997}.
 Given that more massive galaxies live in more massive haloes, we also expect a strong correlation between near-infrared luminosity and \Mpeak.
 In the top panel of Fig.~\ref{fig:Mpeak_iband}, we display the distribution of i-band magnitudes for galaxies in haloes of different masses at $z=0.03$ as predicted by \umachine.
 Solid and dashed lines denote the results for star-forming and quenched galaxies, respectively.
 As expected, galaxies in more massive haloes are in general brighter, albeit with significant scatter.
 Interestingly, we find that star-forming galaxies are slightly brighter than quenched galaxies at fixed halo mass.
 This trend is explained by a) star-forming galaxies having more blue stars relative to quenched galaxies, and b) the light-to-mass ratio of blue stars is larger than that of red stars.
 The corollary of this tendency is that at fixed \Mstar, the luminosity of a galaxy depends on its colours.
 This is a well-known result that has been used to improve the precision of stellar masses derived from photometric observations \citep[e.g.,][]{Bell2003}.
 The relation between luminosity and colours motivates the principal concern of this section, which is to study the dependence of galaxy luminosities upon \fstar, our proxy for galaxy colours.

 In the bottom panel of Fig.~\ref{fig:Mpeak_iband}, we display the relation between observed i-band magnitudes and \Mstar for \umachine (in Appendix~\S\ref{app:tng_res} we present an analogous figure for \illustris).
 Symbols are colour-coded according to \fstar and indicate the results for individual galaxies.
 We find that the Spearman rank correlation coefficient between i-band magnitudes and stellar masses is -0.97.
 Even though this correlation is very strong, we can see that there is still some scatter between i-band magnitudes and stellar masses.
-Remarkably, this scatter is captured by \fstar: at fixed \Mstar the brightest (dimmest) galaxies are those with the largest (smallest) \fstar.
+Remarkably, this scatter is mostly captured by \fstar: at fixed \Mstar the brightest (dimmest) galaxies are those with the largest (smallest) \fstar.
+More quantitatively, we estimate the fraction of the scatter captured by \fstar by fitting two different Gaussian processes to the data; the first (second) considers \Mstar (\Mstar and \fstar) as dependent variable(s) to predict i-band magnitudes.
+We find that the standard deviation of the residual between data and predictions is a factor of two smaller after considering \fstar in addition to \Mstar.

 Assembling the basic trends covered in this and the previous section, we have now a full picture of the influence of SFH on broad-band galaxy SEDs: galaxies get brighter as their stellar mass increases and, at fixed \Mstar, galaxies with a larger value of \fstar present bluer colours and slightly larger luminosities.
 Furthermore, the fraction of quenched galaxies increases with host halo mass as a result of the increasing abundance of galaxies with small values of \fstar at high masses.